-Patients should immediately contact a trusted medical professional if they notice the wound is swollen, a rash has developed, or there is excessive bleeding.
-Other warning signs of an infection or failed skin graft include, but are not limited to, continuous pain, fever and nausea.
+Patients should immediately contact a trusted medical professional if they notice the wound is swollen, discolored, redness has developed, or there is tissue breakdown.
+Other warning signs of an infection or failed skin graft include, but are not limited to, continuous pain and fever.

 The main difference between skin grafts and skin flaps, as previously discussed, is that a skin flap is comprised of tissue, and sometimes muscle—these are known as muscle flaps—which has kept its blood supply intact, and been relocated to another area of the body.
 It’s commonly used in reconstruction and plastic surgery (i.e., facial or breast) for patients who’ve survived some form of cancer or physical trauma, to restore the affected area in the body of a non-healing wound or scar, and/or make it more aesthetically pleasing to the patient.

 Similar to skin grafts, skin flaps can originate from various parts of the body, depending on location and size of the recipient site.